 Registered Reports, a research article format intended to reduce publication bias and increase methodological rigour is available at Nature Human Behaviour and for select disciplines at Nature Communications.
 Registered Reports involves a two-stage peer review approach where methods and analysis are pre-registered and peer reviewed before carrying out the intended research.

 Nature Portfolio appreciates the value of replication of previous findings.
 We welcome submission of replication studies that provide new insights into previously published results and will evaluate these submissions with the same editorial standards we apply to other submissions.

 Authors reporting phase II and phase III randomized controlled trials must refer to the CONSORT Statement for recommendations to facilitate the complete and transparent reporting of trial findings.
 Reports that do not conform to the CONSORT guidelines may need to be revised before formal review.

 Authors reporting prognostic studies with tumor markers are encouraged to follow the REMARK guidelines for complete and transparent reporting.

-Prospective clinical trials must be registered before the start of patient enrollment in www.clinicaltrials.gov or a similar public repository that matches the criteria established by ICMJE .
+Prospective clinical trials must be registered before the start of patient enrollment in www.clinicaltrials.gov or a similar public repository that matches the criteria established by ICMJE.
+Suitable publicly available registries are those listed on the ICMJE website as well as any of the primary registries that participate in the WHO International Clinical Trials Registry Platform, including the ISRCTN registry, which is administered and published by BMC (BMC is part of Springer Nature).
 The trial registration number must be reported in the paper.
-(Trials in which the primary goal is to determine pharmacokinetics are exempt.)
+Trials in which the primary goal is to determine pharmacokinetics are exempt.